Rancho Las Salinas: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Las Salinas was filed with the Public Land Commission in 1853, and the grant was patented to Lucinda E. Pogue and the heirs of Gabriel Espinosa in 1867.
+As required by the California Land Act of 1851, a claim for Rancho Las Salinas was filed with the Public Land Commission in 1853, and the grant was patented to Lucinda E. Pogue and the heirs of Gabriel Espinosa in 1867.
 Pogue received an undivided two-sevenths of the grant and each of the five children of Espinosa received one-seventh.